chengshuo-dai/natural-language-multimodel-search/README.md

 pip install -r requirements.txt
 ```

 The `requirements.txt` file is generated with `pipreqs`.
-If you run into any issues, you can manually install the packages in the `requirements.txt` file by following the specific package installation instructions.
+This requirement file is compatible with python 3.10.
+If you run into any issues with other python versions, you can manually install the latest version of the packages in the `requirements.txt` file by following the specific package installation instructions.

 ## Index Setup
 Use the processor to process a folder of files and index them in Elasticsearch: `python processor/processor.py`.
 You only need to run this once.